sapcc/castellum/docs/asset-managers/nfs-shares.md

 - `project:show:nfs-shares` can usually be given to everyone who can interact with Manila shares.
 - `project:edit:nfs-shares` should only be given to users who can extend and shrink Manila shares.

+## Hooks

+If you want Castellum to ignore a Manila share, you can set the metadata key `snapmirror` to value `1`, e.g.

+    manila metadata SHARE_ID set snapmirror=1

+Usually you want that, if your share is a target in a NetApp SnapMirror setup.
+Size modification is anyhow not possible in this case.